JessHua159/alexandria-ui/README.md

 1. Download XAMPP for your OS from [Apache Friends](https://www.apachefriends.org/index.html).

 2. Follow the corresponding instructions.
 If prompted, select an empty folder to install XAMPP in.
-For Windows, it is recommended not to install it directly under the root OS folder.

 3. Clone this repository into `<path of XAMPP>/htdocs` folder.